All work and not much pay for India's manufacturers

 But the reality on the ground is tough.

-Even India's industrial bellwether, Larsen & Toubro (LART.NS), has reported deterioration.
+Even India's industrial bellwether, Larsen & Toubro , has reported deterioration.
 Chief Financial Officer R. Shankar Raman says payments take around 100 days after they fall due, compared to a standard 60-75 days.

 That is hovering around the longest payment period in over a decade, he said.